ssm/ssm-munin/README.md

 For extra nodes, you can define them in hiera, and munin::master will create them.
 Example:

+    munin::master::node_definition { 'foo.example.com':
+      address => '192.0.2.1'
+    }
+    munin::master::node_definition { 'bar.example.com':
+      address => '192.0.2.1',
+      config  => [ 'load.graph_future 30',
+                   'load.load.trend yes',
+                   'load.load.predict 86400,12' ],
+    }

+### node definitions as class parameter

+If you define your nodes as a data structure in a puppet manifest, or from the puppet External Node Classifier, you can use a class parameter:

+    $nodes = { ... }

+    class { 'puppet::master':
+      node_definitions => $nodes,
+    }

+### node definitions with hiera

+A JSON definition.

     {
       "munin::master::node_definitions" : {
         "foo.example.com" : {